Marc Anthony Debuts Surprise Romance at Billboard Latin Music Awards - E! Online

 She continued, "But obviously I was doing all these things in like my personal relationships that didn't seem like I was loving myself, but I didn't even understand the concept of it.
 It took time and it's a journey and it's still a journey for me."

-Marc and model Shannon De Lima finalized their divorce in February 2017.
-He and Jennifer Lopez, who finalized their divorce in 2014, share twins 13-year-old Emme and Max Muñiz.
+Marc and model Shannon De Lima, who tied the knot in November 2014, finalized their divorce in February 2017.
+He and Jennifer Lopez divorced in 2014 after 10 years of marriage, and they share 13-year-old twins Emme and Max Muñiz.

-In April, a source close to Jennifer told E!
+In April, a source close to the "Love Don't Cost a Thing" singer, 52, told E!
 News that Marc had "stepped up" and been a big help when she and Alex Rodriguez ended their engagement earlier this year.

-"He's a great dad and has been there for Jennifer and the kids," the source shared at the time.
+"He's a great dad and has been there for Jennifer and the kids," the insider said at the time.

 See more of the 2021 Billboard Latin Music Awards red carpet looks by clicking here.